gedonizr6/noop/crimes.md

       - by neighbors
       - by guests(girls)
 - breaking and entering the home
-- steaking items in the home
+- stealing items in the home
+- attempt to make one clinicaly insane